Kerby Anderson discusses the pervasiveness of loneliness in our culture, particularly within marriage.

 The baby boom generation is headed for a crisis of loneliness.
 The reasons are simple: demographics and social isolation.
 More boomers are living alone than in previous generations, and those living with another person will still feel the nagging pangs of loneliness.

-In previous centuries where extended families dominated the social landscape, a sizeable proportion of adults living alone was unthinkable.
+In previous centuries where extended families dominated the social landscape, a sizable proportion of adults living alone was unthinkable.
 And even in this century, adults living alone have usually been found near the beginning (singles) and end (widows) of adult life.
 But these periods of living alone are now longer due to lifestyle choices on the front end and advances in modern medicine on the back end.
 Baby boomers are postponing marriage and thus extending the number of years of being single.
 Moreover, their parents are (and presumably they will be) living longer, thereby increasing the number of years one adult will be living alone.
 Yet the increase in the number of adults living alone originates from more than just changes at the beginning and end of adult life.
 Increasing numbers of boomers are living most or all of their adult lives alone.

 In the 1950s, about one in every ten households had only one person in them.
 These were primarily widows.
 But today, due to the three D’s of social statistics (death, divorce, and deferred marriage), about one in every four households is a single person household.
 And if current trends continue, sociologists predict that ratio will increase to one in every three households by the twenty-first century.